Prajeeth17/Ex-no-6-Creating-Cursors-using-PL-SQL/README.md

-# EX: 6 Creating Cursors using PL/SQL
+# EX 6: Creating Cursors using PL/SQL
 ## Date:08/09/23
 ### AIM: To create a cursor using PL/SQL.